QI GONG

 This exercise was a precious secret kept within the Shaolin temple until its sacking and the massacre of its inhabitants about 200 years ago.
 The monk Choy Fook, one of the few survivors, fled south to Guangdong province, and was sought out by Chan Heung who became his disciple.
 Chan Heung mastered the whole system of Shaolin kung fu including the Qi Gong exercises and medical knowledge, which has then been passed from generation to generation through his family.

-There are several Lohan Qi Gong form that create a comprehensive system of progressively more advanced techniques towards gaining complete mastery of ones Qi, or vital energy.
+There are several Lohan Qi Gong sets forming a comprehensive system of progressively more advanced techniques towards gaining complete mastery of ones Qi, or vital energy.

 Legend has it that the Buddhist monk, Da Mo, spent nine years in meditation in a cave.
 During these years of meditation he discovered that the lack of movement of his body and limbs over a long period of time, plus the bitter cold and wind around his mountain retreat, caused fatigue, body aches and pains.
 His disciples also suffered the same problems and often dozed off during meditation.
 To combat those hazards, Da Mo devised a set of exercises based on Indian yoga exercises, Chinese exercises of the time, and his observations of the natural movements of wild animals.
 This set of exercises is known as the “18 Lohan Qi Gong”.